tri27pham/incident-management-simulator/README.md

 ```bash
 ./scripts/clear-db.sh
 ```
-Deletes all incidents but keeps schema intact.
+Deletes all incidents and agent executions but keeps schema intact.

 ### Reset Database (Nuclear)
 ```bash
 ./scripts/reset-db.sh
 ```
-Completely destroys and recreates the database.
+Truncates all tables (incidents, agent executions, analysis, status history) and broadcasts reset to all connected frontends.
+This is the recommended way to fully reset the system.

+**Frontend Reset Button:** You can also use the "Reset" button in the UI which:
+1. Clears Redis memory
+2. Truncates all database tables
+3. Clears the UI immediately

 ---